WooCommerce is the most popular shopping cart system in the world, powering over 30% of all eCommerce websites. Best of all it’s free. Sort of.

 - Customer account area.
 This is where your customers can see the status of their orders and download any digital products they’ve purchased.

 That’s actually quite a lot for a free eCommerce plugin.
-For many businesses, this is all you really need.
+This is that many businesses need.

 Of course, there are still costs associated with running your online shop.
 Don’t overlook the costs associated with web hosting, an SSL certificate, and payment processing (more on those in a moment).